 The LANtern Advisory Board plays an integral role in supporting the program in its mission and linking LANtern with the broader community.
 Voluntary members have provided valuable guidance, resources, and community collaborations to continue its strategic growth and implement culturally relevant program initiatives.
 The Board is comprised of physicians, community leaders, and patient representatives.
 Our Advisory Board members have invaluable insight and years of experience working with community-based health promotion programs.
 They dedicate their time in a most committed and collaborative spirit.

-Diane Gross, MPH., Diane Gross serves as the National Director of Program Development for the S.L.E.
-Lupus Foundation overseeing patient education programs, patient services, advocacy and the organization’s Lupus Cooperative of NY program.
+Diane Gross, MPH, serves as the National Director of Program Development for the S.L.E.
+Lupus Foundation/Lupus Research Institute overseeing patient education programs, patient services, advocacy and the organization’s Lupus Cooperative of NY program.
 Prior to joining the S.L.E.
 Lupus Foundation, Diane was the Director of Special Initiatives in the Office of the Medical Director at the national office of the March of Dimes Foundation where her primary responsibility was managing a federal grant to develop, evaluate and implement genetics education programs in minority communities.
 Diane began her career in NYC at the Health Systems Agency of New York City and then went on to serve as the Director of Strategic Planning and Development at HIP Health Plans.
 She has an MPH from the Columbia University School of Public Health.

-Kenny Kwong, Ph.D., LMSW, is an Assistant Professor at Hunter College School of Social Work, the City University of New York.
+Kenny Kwong, PhD, LMSW, is Associate Professor at Touro College Graduate School of Social Work.
 He has worked as a social work practitioner and researcher and has extensive experiences in grant development, project planning, and evaluation in the areas of mental health, substance abuse, cancer, adolescent pregnancy prevention, cardiovascular health, and health literacy.
 Since 1995, Dr. Kwong has conducted numerous workshops and presentations in local and national conferences on the topics of immigrant health, cultural sensitivity, diabetes, tobacco control, and mental health.
 Since 2002, he has served as a member of the LANtern Advisory Board and has provided input and recommendations on programmatic and health outreach initiatives.

-Shalini Vora, MPH., is the Women’s Health Program Manager at the Charles B. Wang Community Health Center.
-As the program manager, she is responsible for discovering new funding sources, managing all grants, reporting, and overseeing health education activities within the women’s health department.
-She has worked at the community health center setting since 2005.
-She received her B.S. in Public Health from Rutgers University and holds a Masters in Public Health from the University of Southern California.
+Shalini Vora, MPH, is Associate Director of Grants Management at the Charles B. Wang Community Health Center.
+She is responsible for overseeing grant related activities, reporting, and health education activities in both the pediatric and women’s health departments.
+She has worked at the community health center setting since 2009.
+She received her B.S. in Public Health from Rutgers University and holds a Masters in Public Health, with an emphasis in health promotion from the Keck School of Medicine at the University of Southern California.

-ADA Wong, R.H.I.A., has served on the LANtern Advisory Board since 2009.
-She is Director of the Chinese Community Partnership for Health and Volunteer Services Department at the New York Downtown Hospital, administratively overseeing various programs and services that focus on health prevention and wellness in the Chinese American community in New York City.
+ADA Wong, RHIA, has served on the LANtern Advisory Board since 2009.
+She is Manager of the Chinese Community Partnership for Health and Volunteer Services Department at the New York Presbyterian Lower Manhattan Hospital, administratively overseeing various programs and services that focus on health prevention and wellness in the Chinese American community in New York City.
 Her division proactively addresses the health needs of the underserved immigrants in the Chinese community, and reaches the larger Chinese American community through health screenings and education where people live and work.
 Ms. Wong has a degree in Health Information Management from SUNY Downstate Medical Center, and more than twenty years of community and healthcare experiences.